 No matter how big or small your company is, it's likely that there are more followers than leaders.
-Many individuals strive for leadership positions, so being content to be a follower is often treated like it's a bad thing.
+Many individuals strive for leadership positions, so being content to be a follower is often treated like a bad thing.
 However, the opposite is actually true.

 "It may seem like every organization today is hiring for leadership skills," said Mark Babbitt, CEO and founder of YouTern.
-"But here is a modern day reality: Since the dawn of the Industrial Age, the success of every business can be traced back to those people who roll up their sleeves and get the job done."
+"But here is a modern-day reality: Since the dawn of the industrial age, the success of every business can be traced back to those people who roll up their sleeves and get the job done."

-"[They] support and aid the leader when he or she is doing the right thing, and stand up to the leader — having the courage to let the leader know when he or she is doing something wrong or headed in the wrong direction," Ronald E. Riggio, Ph.D., associate dean of the faculty at the Kravis Leadership Institute at Claremont McKenna College, said in a FastCompany article.
+Followers "support and aid the leader when he or she is doing the right thing and stand up to the leader, having the courage to let the leader know when he or she is doing something wrong or headed in the wrong direction," Ronald E. Riggio, associate dean of the faculty at the Kravis Leadership Institute at Claremont McKenna College, told Fast Company.

 What is followership?

-"Many of the same qualities that we admire in leaders ... are the same qualities that we want in the very best followers," Riggio told FastCompany.
+"Many of the same qualities that we admire in leaders ... are the same qualities that we want in the very best followers," Riggio told Fast Company.

-Others may recognize that they need to focus their time and mental and emotional energy elsewhere, such as on family needs or an avocation.
-Some want to learn the ropes before moving to positions of greater responsibility.
-Regardless of the reason, people who assume the role of follower play a vital role in any business.
+Others may recognize that they need to focus their time and energy elsewhere, such as on family needs or a hobby.
+Some want to learn the ropes before moving into positions of greater responsibility.
+Regardless of the reason, people who assume the role of follower play a vital part in any business.

 "We each have different talents.
-Some people are not temperamentally suited to be managerial-level people," said Patricia Clason, business coach and speaker on emotional intelligence in the workplace.
+Some people are not temperamentally suited to be managerial-level people," said Patricia Clason, a business coach and speaker on emotional intelligence in the workplace.
 "It isn't always about being at the top.
 There are times when we have to let people with more wisdom, more tools, more skills, show us the way."

 Clason said the decision of whether to be a leader or a follower in an organization is a personal choice.

-"What you need to look at is how do you want to contribute to the world?
-Not what brings you a title, not what brings you money, not what brings you prestige – what brings you satisfaction," she said.
+"What you need to look at is, how do you want to contribute to the world?" she said.
+"Not what brings you a title, not what brings you money, not what brings you prestige – what brings you satisfaction."